projectcontour/contour/docs/ingressroute.md

 - `spec.routes` must be present in the `IngressRoute` document to pass validation, however they are ignored when `spec.tcpproxy` is present.
 - TCP Proxy IngressRoutes must be roots and can not delegate to other IngressRoutes.
-- `spec.tcpproxy.services` supports a list of service name/port pairs, however only the first is recognized.
 - TCP Proxying is not available on Kubernetes Ingress objects.
 - `spec.virtualhost.tls` is required for TCP proxying.
 If not present, `spec.tcpproxy` will be ignored.